Saul Goodman: Season 2

 Chuck's attempts to hide his electromagnetic sensitivity during the meeting with Mesa Verde causes him to become severely ill, and his caregiver Ernesto calls Jimmy for help.
 While Chuck sleeps, Jimmy alters Mesa Verde documents stored at Chuck's house.
 As a result, Chuck's application to the state banking board for a new Mesa Verde branch is incorrect, leading to a significant delay.
 Mesa Verde fires HHM and hires Kim, and Chuck suspects that Jimmy sabotaged him.
 Kim infers Jimmy's guilt and tells him that if he left any evidence, Chuck will find it.

 Knowing the copy store clerk where he altered the documents can identify him, Jimmy goes to the store to buy his silence, but sees Ernesto questioning the clerk.
 Having visited stores at Chuck's request until he found the right one, Ernesto leaves to pick up Chuck and bring him back to question the clerk.
 Jimmy enters the store and bribes the clerk, then waits across the street to see what happens when Chuck arrives.
 Chuck begins to question the clerk, but his EHS causes him to faint and hit his head.
-Jimmy is torn between helping Chuck and keeping secret his alteration of the Mesa Verde documents.
-Jimmy comes to Chuck's aid and Chuck is transported to the hospital.
+Jimmy is torn between helping Chuck and keeping secret his alteration of the Mesa Verde documents, but comes to Chuck's aid and Chuck is transported to the hospital.
 He wonders how Jimmy arrived at the store so quickly after his accident and guesses that Jimmy bribed the clerk and stayed nearby to see what would happen when Chuck arrived.
 Ernesto lies to Chuck, saying he called Jimmy before bringing Chuck to the store out of concern for Chuck's health.
 Chuck's doctor proves to Jimmy that Chuck's EHS symptoms are psychosomatic.
 Chuck tricks Jimmy into confessing to the Mesa Verde fraud, which Chuck secretly records.